 - Frequency Range: 38 Hz – 30 kHz.

 - XLR Input balanced, 1/4″ TR Input balanced.

 - 275€ per unit.

-M-Audio BX5 D2 is also a 2-Way active Nearfield Monitor, with 70W it is a good option for medium and small sized rooms.
-This is a great chose for those working in pop, rock, jazz or classical
+M-Audio BX5 D2 is also a 2-Way active Nearfield Monitor, with 70W it is a good option for medium and small-sized rooms.
+This is a great choice for those working in pop, rock, jazz, or classical

 For EDM you may want to check the M-Audio BX5 2.1 System that includes a sub-woofer.

 KRK RP6 RoKit G3